phisko/reflection/README.md

 ## Metadata

-Attributes and methods can be annotated with custom metadata like so:
+Types, attributes and methods can be annotated with custom metadata like so:

 ```cpp
 struct with_metadata {